Multidata Causal Discovery for Statistical Hurricane Intensity Forecasting: Results

-We apply the multidata PC algorithm to ERA5 reanalysis data exclusively, avoiding inconsistencies from combining different observational sources.
-For the target variable—the intensity change over various lead times (24 to 120 hours)—we use observed maximum wind speed from IBTrACS to maintain consistency across experiments.
-We conduct two parallel sets of experiments for each lead time: (1) With SHIPS link assumptions (withASSUMPS): We encode prior knowledge by imposing direct causal links between operational SHIPS predictors and the intensity change target in the TiGraMITe M-PC algorithm. withASSUMPS respects the physical relationships of the original SHIPS model while allowing discovery of additional causal links among other variables.
-(2) Without SHIPS link assumptions (noASSUMPS or ``kitchen-sink''): We allow the algorithm to freely explore causal links among all available ERA5 predictors without any predefined constraints.
-Figure~\ref{FIG2} illustrates an example outcome for the 24-hour intensity change forecast (DELV24) from a representative cross-validation fold (Fold~3) under the kitchen-sink setup.
-The top panel shows training, validation, and test $R^2$ scores as a function of the number of selected predictors, controlled by the M-PC hyperparameter ${pc}_{\alpha}$, which varies from $1.5\ 10^{-4}$ to 0.6.
-Here, ${pc}_{\alpha}$ represents the significance level used in the conditional independence tests within the PC-stable algorithm.
+We now present results from the ERA5-based replication experiments, focusing on how the M-PC framework operates and how the predictor selections translate into statistical forecast skill using MLR.
+Fig. ~\ref{FIG3} illustrates one realization of the ERA5-based causal discovery experiments for the 24-hour intensity change forecast (DELV24), shown for a representative cross-validation fold (Fold~3) under the noASSUMPS (“kitchen-sink”) configuration.
+The top panel shows training, validation, and test $R^2$ scores as a function of the number of input predictors in the MLR, controlled by the M-PC hyperparameter ${pc}_{\alpha}$.
 Higher values of ${pc}_{\alpha}$ correspond to a less strict statistical threshold for rejecting independence, allowing more predictors to be included in the causal model whereas a lower ${pc}_{\alpha}$ is more strict, resulting in a more stringent selection of predictors.

 The bottom panel presents the variable selection abacus, highlighting predictor presence and groupings across the range of ${pc}_{\alpha}$ values.
 The encircled dots highlight the predictors included in the final shortlisted set, identified based on their consistent selection frequency across multiple folds.
 The same procedure was repeated for seven cross-validation folds, all forecast lead times, and both experimental setups.
-Given the volume of results, Figure~\ref{FIG2} presents one representative fold without SHIPS link assumptions, while the best performing folds for lead times of up to 120 hours are provided in the Supplementary Information (Figures~S1--S10).
-Predictors consistently selected across folds and validated configurations form a refined set that complements or improves upon the baseline SHIPS predictors for TC intensity change forecasting.
+Given the volume of results, Fig. ~\ref{FIG3} presents one representative fold for the noASSUMPS experiment, while the best performing folds for lead times of up to 120 hours are provided in the Supplementary Information (Figures~S1--S10).
+The best potential causal predictors that complement or improve upon the baseline SHIPS predictors for TC intensity change forecasting tend to be consistently shortlisted by the causal feature selection framework across different data splits and validated configurations, ensuring that the predictors perform well over a wide range of TC cases.